Talon125/Talon125/README.md

 # Hello, World!
 I'll change this from time-to-time.
 For now, I'll show what I'm currently up to.

-Last updated: 2025-08-31
+Last updated: 2025-09-08

 ### Currently working on
+- Adding new content to my website
-- Preparing for University of Applied Sciences (Bachelor's study)
+- Stuff regarding my University of Applied Sciences (Bachelor's study)
 - Tetra Legends Ultimate (remove fixedText strings to make them translatable)
-- Adding new content to my website

 ### On my radar
 - Galaga '88 TAS (Goal: complete game with 1 ship (no double/triple ships allowed))